 - g.
 M sigplus Mass Plus sigma [grams] - h.
 M sigminus Mass Minus sigma [grams] - i.
-Quality_flag Because we are susceptible to thruster firings (i.e. a thruster fire can cause false hits) a flag has been created to identify events we believe were caused by a thruster. - "OK" No thruster firings occurred near this event - "TF" A thruster firing occurred within 1 second of this event and thus we believe the event was possibly caused by a thruster firing - j.
-IMP VEL Theoretical impact speed used to convert Charge to Mass [km/s]
+Coincident\quality\flag This flag indicates whether this event shares a time tag with another event. - "OK" No other event shares the same time tag - "COIN" At least one other event has the same time tag and thus we believe the event to be a result of noise. - j.
+Thruster\quality\flag Because we are susceptible to thruster firings (i.e. a thruster fire can cause false hits) a flag has been created to identify events we believe were caused by a thruster. - "OK" No thruster firing occurred near this event - "TF" A thruster firing occurred within 1 second of this event and thus we believe the event was possibly caused by a thruster firing - k.
+IMP\VEL Theoretical impact speed used to convert Charge to Mass [km/s]